Learn from Qualified Experienced Instructors

 Sheri is a native of Bedford, Nova Scotia and an alumnus of St. Francis Xavier University where she obtained a Bachelor of Science with an Advanced Major in Biology.
 In 2000, Sheri graduated with her Massage Therapy Diploma.
 She practiced as a Massage Therapist in both Ontario and Nova Scotia for 10 years prior to accepting a full-time position with CCMH Halifax.

 Sheri began at CCMH in the summer of 2006 with the Introduction to Massage course and has continued as an instructor, teaching assistant and clinic supervisor, as well as helping to develop and instruct in the Online-Onsite Blended program.
-In July 2009, she took on an administrative role in the admissions department as the Admissions Co-ordinator, then Admissions Director.
-Sheri is currently the Financial Aid Officer.
+In July 2009, she took on an administrative role in the admissions department as the Admissions Coordinator, then Admissions Director.
+Sheri is currently the Financial Aid Officer and Facilities Manager.

 To contact Sheri, call 902.484.0188 or email [email protected].

 Jennifer Stuart is a 1993 graduate of the original CCMH campus once located in Sutton, Ontario.
-Upon completion of her diploma she successfully completed the certification exams with the College of Massage Therapists of Ontario.
-Jennifer also holds a Bachelor of Science degree is Biology and Chemistry from Acadia University.
+Upon completion of her diploma, she successfully completed the certification exams with the College of Massage Therapists of Ontario.
+Jennifer also holds a Bachelor of Science degree in Biology and Chemistry from Acadia University.
 Jenn is a native of Pictou, Nova Scotia and has strong roots in the Maritimes.

 Jenn moved her family back to Nova Scotia in 1999 and she has been a member of the CCMH Halifax team since 2001.
 She has been the owner of two successful clinics and officially 'retired her hands' in 2008.
 As well as being the Executive Director of CCMH Halifax, Jenn continues to provide instruction or assistance for a variety of courses both online/onsite program and the regular programs at CCMH.